What is an ETF (Exchange Traded Fund)?

 - Diversification: ETFs provide portfolios with diversification.
 For example, rather than picking one stock in the Hang Seng Index, you can invest into all 50 companies in the Hang Seng Index.
 This can reduce the risk of fluctuation in the market since you get exposure to not just one company, but multiple industries (e.g. financial services, real estate, tech, etc.) – and you just buy one ETF to achieve that.

 - Low fees: The cost of buying and selling ETFs is similar to buying stocks, and management fees are much cheaper than traditional funds.

 - Flexible management: ETF trading is the same as stocks so you can buy and sell very quickly and easily, compared to managing traditional funds (where you’re often charged a redemption fee as well!).
 So if your portfolio needs to change, you can adapt it easily.

 Securities account: Like buying and selling general stocks, investing through securities firms or banks, with each lot as a trading unit.

 - Monthly stock investment plans: You can go for monthly stock plans and buy ETFs in fixed contributions each month.
 This can help you avoid the issue of large lot sizes and you get to make use of Dollar Cost Averaging.

 - In your MPF: If you have a MPF account, you can choose index funds e.g. Tracker Fund.

-- Robo-advisors: Investment Robot Consultants are becoming very popular - they primarily use ETFs to construct their portfolios.
+- Robo-advisors: are also becoming very popular – they primarily use ETFs to construct their portfolios.
 They’re very easy to get started with and can tailor a plan for you depending on your goals and risk appetite.